alexyuly/ViewScript-Runtime/README.md

 ## Finder

-**Finder** shows a searchable tree of your open files, with a summary of the elements within each one.
+**Finder** shows a searchable tree of your open files, with a summary of the items within each one.

 ## Editor